embiem/react-parcel-min/README.md

 **Contributions welcome!**

+## Other React Starter-Projects
+- Also /w parcel, but using more config: [react-parcel-example](https://github.com/jaredpalmer/react-parcel-example)
+- Famous CRA, using webpack internally: [create-react-app](https://github.com/facebookincubator/create-react-app)

 ## Contributors

 This repo is meant to deliver the simplest possible React starter code using the parcel bundler.
 Keep this in mind for code contributions.